Stocks with Higher Short Interest Institutions Are Betting Against

 - Industry: Electric Vehicles

 Workhorse Group is underperforming the market severely this year with big setbacks dragging share prices down.
 The company produces electric trucks and aircraft using advanced technology.

-Between truck recalls and lower expectations, WKHS shares are down over 75% this year alone.
-And on top of this, it’s one of the stocks with higher short interest.
+Between truck recalls and lower expectations, WKHS shares are down over 34% this year.
+And on top of that, it’s one of the stocks with higher short interest.
 Either short-sellers know something we don’t, or they are still not buying into the company.

 After all, EV stocks are highly competitive right now.
 With competitors such as Rivian entering the market, Workhorse’s path just got much harder.
 If the company plans to become a mainstream EV truck maker, it will need to iron out the kinks first.

 Is it Worth Investing in Stocks with Higher Short Interest

 Looking at this list, you see a lot of higher growth areas that don’t have the results to show for it yet.
 Although they may be in a promising market, there are other things to consider.
 It’s good to see where these bets are taking place so you can decide for yourself.

 Investing in stocks with higher short interest can be risky.
 That being said, if sentiment changes, heavily shorted stocks can be highly volatile.
 And when this happens, it’s easy to lose money.

 On the other hand, shorting stocks can also be an excellent way to capture downside risk.
 Shorting is a natural part of markets that help determine value.
 If you are planning on shorting stocks with higher short interest, make sure to start small, or you could risk losing it all and then some.